-This year, we are expanding our measurements from rain to measuring local climate.
-While the changing climate certainly causes different rainfall patterns, measuring climate is not only about rainfall, but also about local temperature, temperature differences, soil moisture and evaporation of water from soil and plants.
+This year we are building on last year.
+After adding extra weather stations and soil sensors, we will further densify our measuring network this year with a few extra weather stations and groundwater measurements!
+Although the changing climate certainly causes different rainfall patterns, measuring climate is not only about rainfall, but also about local temperature, temperature differences, soil moisture and evaporation of water from the soil and plants.

 -